 San Diego’s 21-and-older party in the Gaslamp Quarter is definitely not family-friendly, as downtown is filled with barely dressed ladies on Fat Tuesday.
 More than 35,000 revelers are expected to turn out for the annual event, which includes parades, games, bands, DJs and aerial acrobats.

 Luckily, San Diego host two Mardi Gras celebrations simultaneously.
 The second is decidedly queer as it’s held in the city’s gayborhood, Hillcrest.
-On Tuesday, February 21, the spirit of the French Quarter will take over Hillcrest bars with masks, beads, creative costumes and of course, drag queens.
+On Tuesday, February 13, the spirit of the French Quarter will take over Hillcrest bars with masks, beads, creative costumes and of course, drag queens.

 St. Louis, Missouri

-This city has the one of the largest Mardi Gras celebrations and it’s one of the few holidays where the gay and straight worlds collide.
+This city has the one of the largest Mardi Gras celebrations.
+And it’s one of the few holidays where the gay and straight worlds collide.
 The celebrations primarily take place in the Soulard area.
-And guess what, that happens to be one of St. Lou’s gayborhoods and is home to arguably the #1 gay bar in the area, The Bastille.
+And guess what, that happens to be one of St. Lou’s gayborhoods.
+And is home to arguably the #1 gay bar in the area, The Bastille.

 Soulard Mardi Gras festivities include the Taste of Soulard food fest; a pet parade and wiener dog derby; the River City Casino Grand Parade, one of the Midwest’s largest; and a Bud Light party tent that includes an all-you-can-eat Creole-Cajun buffet and an open bar for $100.
 All of it culminates in a nighttime Fat Tuesday parade.
 And the gays put their own spin on the celebration with a High Heel Drag Race.